 Why We Love This Recipe

-- Luscious: It’s luscious, creamy and silky smooth just like my cranberry orange tart.
+- Every spoonful is luscious, creamy and silky just like my cranberry orange tart.

-- Lemony: Fresh lemon zest and lemon juice pack in so much bright, tangy flavor!
+- Fresh lemon zest and lemon juice pack so much bright, tangy flavor!
 For another super lemony treat, try my lemon and lime bars and lemon and chocolate cake.

-- So many ways to enjoy it: Spread or dollop lemon curd on everything from pancakes to yogurt.
+- Top everything from pancakes to yogurt with lemon curd!
 You can also pipe it into donuts, cupcakes and more!

-- Simple to make: 5 basic ingredients and around 10 minutes of prep and cooking time is all you need!
+- 5 basic ingredients and around 10 minutes of cooking time is all you need!

 Ingredients

-Here are some useful notes on some of the ingredients for this easy recipe for lemon curd.
+Here are some useful notes on some of the ingredients.

 See recipe card below for quantities and instructions.